Buying guide

 AI summary

-When buying an apartment or townhouse, you'll likely pay body corporate fees, which average $4,000 to $6,000 annually.
-These fees cover shared costs like insurance, building maintenance, and amenities such as pools or lifts.
+Buying an apartment or townhouse often requires paying body corporate fees, which average $4,000 to $6,000 annually.
+These fees cover shared costs like insurance, maintenance of common areas, and amenities like pools or lifts.

-The cost is influenced by the building's age and facilities.
-Before purchasing, it's crucial to review the body corporate's financials and long-term maintenance plan.
-This due diligence helps you assess its financial health and avoid unexpected special levies for major repairs.
+The building's age, size, and facilities influence the final cost.
+Before purchasing, it's crucial to investigate the body corporate's financial health and long-term maintenance plan.
+This due diligence helps you avoid surprises like large, one-off special levies for major repairs.

 How much are body corp fees?